lgs1920/studio/README.md

 This project aims to be a free 3D visualization application for KML, KMZ, GPX, GeoJSON files with a video creation tool for social networks.
-The application could be used to currentTrack cycling, biking, hiking or running routes.
+The application could be used to theJourney cycling, biking, hiking or running routes.

 Maybe , later I will add subscription to have a personal account to save tracks and videos andto access them with a unique url.